deepakmotlani/Notes/Hibernate-Basics.md

 If a query under execution has previously cached results, then no SQL statement is sent to the database.
 Instead the query results are retrieved from the query cache, and then the cached entity identifiers are used to access the second level cache.

 If the second level cache contains data for a given Id, it re-hydrates the entity and returns it.
 If the second level cache does not contain the results for that particular Id, then an SQL query is issued to load the entity from the database.

-What is the difference between first level cache and second level cache?
-First Level Cache is associated with Session.
-It is enabled by default.
-Second Level Cache is associated with SessionFactory.
-It is not enabled by default.